-Vanuatu’s Incredible Blue Lagoons, not one but THREE!
+Vanuatu’s Incredible Blue Lagoons, not one but three!

-Imagine swimming in water that is so damn clear you can open your eyes and see over 20 meters straight to the bottom.
+Imagine swimming in water that is so clear you can open your eyes and see over 20 meters straight to the bottom.
 It is like scuba diving in the world’s clearest water.
 To add to that, the water is incredibly blue.
 I mean seriously blue, just check out the photos.

-Where is Vanuatu’s Blue Lagoon?
+Where is the Vanuatu Blue Lagoon?

 I’m about to blow your mind here.
 There is not just one blue lagoon in Vanuatu, but a few of them!
 In Santo alone, there are actually six blue lagoons (also called Blue Holes) to explore.
 In my opinion, the Nanda Blue Hole is the best, however, each Blue Hole is unique.

 There is also another popular Blue Lagoon in Efate (Port Vila), much further south of Santo Espiritu.
 A bit about that one at the end of this article.
 Check out my Vanuatu Blue Lagoon map for the location of each.

 Nanda Blue Hole

 The Nanda Blue Hole is located mid-way up the east coast of Santo, approximately 32km from Luganville or a 40-minute drive.
 The entrance is on the right-hand side of the road and is well signposted.
 There is a small house to the side of the entrance where you pay your 1000 Vatu (USD 9) entry fee.

 Continue down the small dirt road for a few hundred meters until you reach a small carpark.
 From there the incredibly blue water of the Nanda Blue Hole is just a 50-meter walk.

 The Nanda Blue Hole has the clearest and bluest water of the three popular Blue Holes on Santo.
 The water is surrounded by a nice wooden boardwalk where you can sunbake – just watch out for the mosquitoes.